mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 \frac{\left\langle{p^3}\right\rangle_{t_d}}{8} +
 \frac{3 \left\langle{p^2}\right\rangle_{t_d}}{8}.
 $$
-So for this particular case the third moment of the protein distribution depends on the third moment and the second moment before the cell division.
+For this particular case, the third moment of the protein distribution depends on the third moment and the second moment before the cell division.
 In general all moments after cell division $\left\langle m^x p^y \right\rangle_{t_o}$ linearly depend on moments before cell division.
 Furthermore, there is "moment closure" for this specific case in the sense that all moments after cell division depend on lower moments before cell division.
-To generalize these results to all the moments computed in this work let us then define a vector to collect all moments before the cell division up the $\left\langle m^x p^y
+To generalize these results to all the moments computed in this work, let us then define a vector to collect all moments before the cell division up the $\left\langle m^x p^y
 \right\rangle_{t_d}$ moment, i.e.
 $$